- Best for big bonuses: The Platinum Card® from American Express

 The rundown: If you’re new to the world of points and miles, few cards are as impressive as the Chase Sapphire Preferred® Card.
 Generous spending categories, a sizable 60,000-point bonus, and an approachable $95 annual fee make it a strong contender for any novice (or a pro trying to fill in some gaps).

-The 60,000-point bonus is worth an easy $750 on the Chase Travel Portal, or well over $1,000 when transferred to one of Chase’s brilliant partners.
+The 60,000-point bonus is worth $750 on the Chase Travel Portal, or even more when transferred to one of Chase’s brilliant partners.
 Its only big competitor is the Capital One Venture, which has a similar annual fee and big bonus.
 Where it differs is the different earning capabilities.
 The Venture has a flat rate, while the Preferred rewards dining and travel.

 Chase Sapphire Preferred® Card